robclu/snowflake/README.md

-# Glow
+# Snowflake

-Glow is rendering engine which uses the Vulkan API.
-It is very much a work in progress, which is being developed in my spare-time.
+Snowflake is game engine which uses vulkan as the backend.
+It is very much a work in progress, which is being developed in my spare time.